WhiteLabGenomics/.github/README.md

 ## Careful 🚨🚨🚨

-The README file present in the `public` directory will be visible to anyone.
+The README file present in the `profile` directory will be visible to anyone.
 Do not share sensible information.